mezbaul-h/simple_ffn/README.md

 # Feed-Forward Neural Network with Backpropagation

-This repository contains a pure Python implementation of a Feed-Forward neural network with Backpropagation.
+This repository features a pure Python implementation of a Feed-Forward neural network with Backpropagation.
+It serves as the foundation for training a shallow deep learning model designed to play the lander game.
+This project constituted my final individual assignment for the course CE889: Neural Networks and Deep Learning during my master's studies at the University of Essex.

-## Installation and Usage
+## Installation

 ### Pre-requisites